Social Media: Are You a Maven or Wallflower?

 Another example is the Puget Sound Blood Center in Seattle, Washington.
 The blood center’s online campaign launched earlier this summer has already generated 400 fans on Facebook and 1,200 followers on Twitter.
 Many of the PSBC donors explained that they would have never thought about giving blood unless they hadn’t been approached by the center on either Facebook or Twitter.
 When Type O supplies dropped during last month’s heat wave, blood center officials further relied on social media to find new donors.
 Those efforts paid off as the number of people interacting with the blood center doubled, with participants helping to get the word out about the shortage.

-For me, it never gets old reading about the unique ways social media has been leveraged.
-While we’re only in the early stages of social media evolution, it’s important to ask yourself where your engagement level fits.
+For us at Oneupweb, exploring the unique ways to leverage social media never gets old.
+While we’re in the early stages of social media strategy development, or when you’re stuck and not seeing good results, it’s important to ask yourself where your engagement level fits.
 Are you a Maven or are you a Wallflower?